 As you read this, your eyes are resting in fluid called the vitreous humor.
 This fluid delivers vital nourishment to the cells of your eyes, while acting as a protective cushion around the eyeball.
 Hyaluronic acid’s unusual water-binding ability makes it beneficial to maintaining the quality (and quantity) of our vitreous fluid.
 Dietary supplementation with HA supports healthy eye function.

 Hair & Scalp

 Our skin has two distinct layers—the epidermis (the outer protective layer) and a deeper dermis, where thousands of tiny hair follicles reside.
 This deeper layer is composed of connective tissue that relies on sufficient hydration to remain healthy and supple.
-HA’s unusual affinity for water helps deliver vital hydration and nutrients to this connective tissue, resulting in lustrous hair and a moisturized scalp.
+HA’s unusual affinity for water helps deliver vital hydration and nutrients to this tissue, helping to maintain healthy lustrous hair and a moisturized scalp.

 Our gums are composed of a dense fibrous tissue that helps secure our teeth.
-Hyaluronic acid is an essential component of this kind of connective tissue, allowing it to remain strong yet supple, binding yet elastic.
-Dietary supplementation with HA or topical hyaluronic acid toothpaste supports overall gum health throughout the life cycle by providing the hydration and nourishment our gums need to maintain their health.
+Hyaluronic acid is an essential component of this kind of tissue, allowing it to remain strong yet supple, binding yet elastic.
+Dietary supplementation with HA or topical Hyaluronic Acid toothpaste helps support overall gum health throughout the life cycle by supporting the hydration and nourishment our gums need to maintain their health.

-At Hyalogic we are dedicated to providing the highest quality HA products available.
-Hyalogic oral HA supplement products contain high-molecular-weight hyaluronic acid molecules like those our own bodies produce.
-But because our HA is derived from fermentation, not from animals or animal products, Hyalogic products are considered vegan friendly.
+At Hyalogic® we are dedicated to providing the highest quality HA products available.
+Hyalogic® oral HA supplement products contain high-molecular-weight Hyaluronic Acid molecules like those our own bodies produce.
+But because our HA is derived from fermentation, not from animals or animal products, it is considered vegan friendly.
 Check out our wide array of products and start experiencing the benefits of HA supplementation today!